Ebube-Ochemba/alx-system_engineering-devops/0x1B-web_stack_debugging_4/README.md

 2024/06/20 16:09:52 [crit] 35#0: accept4() failed (24: Too many open files)
 2024/06/20 16:09:52 [crit] 35#0: accept4() failed (24: Too many open files)
 ```
->This is causing the server to be unable to accept new connections and serve files, which explains the high number of failed requests.
+> This was causing the server to be unable to accept new connections and serve files, which explains the high number of failed requests. (`873 out of 2000`)
 xxx
 - **Review Nginx Configuration**: